kivy/python-for-android/README.rst

-        private.mp3         - (*) fake package that will contain all the python installation public.mp3          - (*) fake package that will contain your application bin/                    - contain all the apk generated from build.py buildlib/               - internals libraries for build.py
+        private.mp3         - (*) fake package that will contain all the python installation public.mp3          - (*) fake package that will contain your application bin/                    - contain all the apk generated from build.py blacklist.txt           - list of file patterns to not include in the APK buildlib/               - internals libraries for build.py
     build.py                - build script to use for packaging your application build.xml               - (*) build settings (generated from templates)